Continued from Digging my way out of deeply rootedself-doubt

 “Absolutely.
 I don’t think so, I know so,” he said.

 “Ahhh, I don’t know about perfect, but okay sure.
 I’ll write anything you want.
-Just let me clean up first,” he said, and went to his bedroom.
+Just let me clean up first,” he explained and went to his bedroom.
 He came out dressed in clean clothes.
 As he pulled his fingers through his hair he sat down beside me on the floor by the coffee table.

 “What are you making?”
 I asked.